Lawyer stress influences our ability to think and work.

 Replicating the Recharge

-It seems so simple to do this again — just take a day off work.
+It seems so simple to do this again — just take a day off work to help combat lawyer stress.
 But looking back, here are some things I did differently that made this day off truly reinvigorating.
 I hope to re-create it another day.

 - Take a Friday off.
 This way, reentry is slow, and no one is banging at the door to get your attention.